Boardwalk Hall: Knute Rockne Bowl

 The Knute Rockne Bowl, a College Division game for smaller eastern schools, was held in Boardwalk Hall from 1970 through 1972.
 Montclair State (1970) and Bridgeport (1971, 1972) were the victors.

-Indoor and arena football
+Indoor & arena football

 In 2004, it was the home of the Atlantic City CardSharks, a professional indoor football team that played a single season in the National Indoor Football League.
-They finished the regular season in second place for their division with a 9–5 record and lost in the wild card round of the playoffs to the Lexington Horsemen 54–25.

 On May 30, 2015, the venue hosted the Philadelphia Soul and Las Vegas Outlaws for the venue's first Arena Football League (AFL) game.
-The Soul won 51–43 with an attendance of 6,514.
+The Soul won 51–43 in front of an attendance of 6,514.

 In 2019, the AFL added the Atlantic City Blackjacks with home games at Boardwalk Hall.
-They finished their inaugural season 4–8 and the entire AFL ceased operations at the end of the season.
+The AFL ceased operations at the end of the season.